How to Access Property Records in Alaska

 Deeds and Conveyance Records

-Deeds are one of the most common types of property records.
+Deeds are among the most common types of property records.
 They transfer ownership of the property and verify the title.
-They document the chain of title, which is recorded and maintained by the recorder's office in each district.
+They also document the chain of title, which is recorded and maintained by the recorder's office in each district.

 All parties must sign deeds, and a notary must witness them.
 Some of the information contained in deeds includes: